 This subwoofer has a plain back.
 There's just a power cable port found towards the middle of the sub.

 The LG SN8YG has a decent stereo frequency response when you use its Standard Mode alongside its room correction feature.
 Thanks to its wireless subwoofer, it can produce a thumpy bass that packs a lot of punch.
 However, it can also sound a bit boomy and muddy, especially as the bass can push lead instruments and vocals to the back of the mix.
-That being said, the rest of the response is fairly balanced, which makes it suitable for dialogue-centric content like podcasts or TV shows.
+In comparison, the Samsung HW-Q800T is a 3.1.2 setup with a much more neutral out-of-the-box sound profile.
+That being said, the rest of the LG's response is fairly balanced, which makes it suitable for dialogue-centric content like podcasts or TV shows.

 The LG SN8YG has a decent soundstage.
 The width of the soundstage is about the size of the bar and the bar doesn't do anything to make it sound larger.
 At the same time, it sounds fairly focused and depending on the content, some objects seem like they're coming from an accurate, pinpoint location, rather than a general area.

-This soundbar has very good stereo dynamics and it can get pretty loud, making it a suitable choice for large rooms or crowded spaces.
-Although there's slight pumping and compression artifacts at max volume, it shouldn't be too noticeable.
+This soundbar has okay stereo dynamics.
+While it can get pretty loud, there are pumping and compression artifacts at max volume.

 The SN8YG's THD performance is satisfactory.
 At a normal listening volume, the amount of distortion falls within good limits, resulting in clean and pure audio reproduction.
 However, at max volume, there's a huge jump in THD, especially in the bass to mid-range, but this may not be noticeable to all listeners.

 The SN8YG's center channel performance is remarkable.
 This 3.1.2 channel soundbar has a dedicated center channel, which helps to reproduce clearer and more accurate dialogue in your favorite TV shows or movies.
 Its frequency response is very balanced and its max volume should be enough for most listeners.